 "Wherever you're going, it's important to prepare before you go.
 Stay healthy and safe abroad by taking some simple precautions.
 Plan your trip using our foreign travel checklist.

 Learn about the laws, customs and entry requirements of the country you are visiting.
-Make sure you have the right travel insurance.
-That means your free European Health Insurance Card if you are travelling in Europe."
+Make sure you have the right overseas travel insurance.
+That also means getting your free European Health Insurance Card if you are travelling in Europe."

 *Visitor Source Numbers: International Passenger Survey (IPS) published for 2014 (Office for National Statistics)